reactorlabs/RhoVec/semantics.md

      * The boolean vector is converted to a positional vector.
      * If the replacement vector is shorter than the positional vector, it gets recycled.
 If it is too long, it gets truncated.
-     * A warning is emitted if the length of the positional vector is not a multiple of the length of the replacement vector.

   * `E_Subset1_Negative1_Assign` and `E_Subset1_Negative2_Assign`: Similar to
     `E_Subset1_Negative1` and `E_Subset1_Negative2`, subsetting takes negative